Planning your school trip

 person icon Advice for Educational Visits Coordinators

 Chances are you are an EVC or party leader.
-You have been given responsibility for organising the school trip for year seven and you are wondering where on earth to begin.
+You have been given responsibility for organising the school trip for your cohort, and you are wondering where on earth to begin.
 It couldn't be as simple as choosing a fun sounding venue and letting everyone know the date could it?
-No, unfortunately there is a bit more to it than that, especially for residential trips.
-This article deals specifically with day trips, and while the following is not exhaustive, it will hopefully give you some ideas for what you need to think about when it comes to planning your next school trip.
+No, unfortunately there is a bit more to it than that, especially for residential [planning guide] or overseas [planning guide] school trips.
+In this article we will guide you on what you need to do to plan a successful school trip.
+While the following is not exhaustive as there are so many different types of trip, it will hopefully give you some ideas for what you need to think about when it comes to planning.

 Educational Value